 Shrimp, pineapple and peppers on skewers on BBQ

-Turn the skewers over and cook the other side of the kabobs for 2-3 minutes, until shrimp turn pink and are cooked through.
+Turn the skewers over and cook the other side of the kabobs for 2-3 minutes, until the shrimp turn pink and are fully cooked through.

 Serve The Pineapple Coconut Shrimp Kabobs